jmhannon/AlpacaServerESP32/README.md

 For debugging set AscomServer.debug = true, after you have called Serial.begin();

+This repository should be linked in the specific instance of Alpaca Driver, adding un platformio.ini a line within libdevs section (See below "Minimum setup")

 To use, simply let your class inherit the relevant AscomDevice-derived class (e.g. AscomFocuser), and make sure to implement all pure virtual methods: aGet* should call _alpacaServer->respond(value, <error-code>, <error-message>)